is by far the worst reason to end up in jail because inmates who have committed

 either obtaining your general equivalency degree, taking some literacy courses,

-learning, perfecting, or owning job/trade skills, or becoming self-employed.
+learning, perfecting, or owning job/trade skills, becoming self-employed, or starting a business.
 If

-you have an interest in going on with your education, you should do it.
+you have an interest in continuing your education, then you should do it.
 Do your

 research, get the proper knowledge and resources, and keep working at it.
 Also,